-- Read only the headers of the classes in the provided source code.
-Do not worry about the private parts nor the implementation. - Start with simple strategies, easy to code and debug, since this is exactly what you will need at the beginning. - Define basic auxiliary methods, and make sure they work properly. - Try to keep your code clean.
+- Start with simple strategies, easy to code and debug, since this is exactly what you will need at the beginning. - Define basic auxiliary methods, and make sure they work properly. - Try to keep your code clean.
 Then it will be easier to change it and to add new strategies. - As usual, compile and test your code often.
 It is much easier to trace a bug when you only have changed few lines of code. - Use cerrs to output debug information and add asserts to make sure the code is doing what it should do.
 Remember to remove (or comment out) the cerrs before uploading your code to Jutge.org, because they make the execution slower. - When debugging a player, remove the cerrs you may have in the other players' code, to make sure you only see the messages you want. - By using commands like grep in Linux you can filter the output that Game produces. - Switch on the DEBUG option in the Makefile, which will allow you to get useful backtraces when your program crashes.
 There is also a PROFILE option you can use for code optimisation. - If using cerr is not enough to debug your code, learn how to use valgrind, gdb, ddd or any other debugging tool.
 They are quite useful! - You can analyse the files that the program Game produces as output, which describe how the board evolves after each round. - Keep a copy of the old versions of your player.
-When a new version is ready, make it fight against the previous ones to measure the improvement. - Before competing with your classmates, focus on qualifying and defeating the "Dummy" player.
+When a new version is ready, make it fight against the previous ones to measure the improvement. - Make sure your program is fast enough: the CPU time you are allowed to use is rather short. - Try to figure out the strategies of your competitors by watching matches.
+This way you can try to defend against them or even improve them in your own player. - Do not wait till the last minute to submit your player.
+When there are lots of submissions at the same time, it will take longer for the server to run the matches, and it might be too late! - Most of the game parameters (number of rounds, ...) will not change, but if your strategy can adjust to them, you will be extra-safe in case some changes are needed.

-- Make sure your program is fast enough: the CPU time you are allowed to use is rather short. - Try to figure out the strategies of your competitors by watching matches.
-This way you can try to defend against them or even improve them in your own player. - DO NOT GIVE YOUR CODE TO ANYBODY.
-Not even an old version.
-We are using plagiarism detectors to compare pairwise all submissions (including programs from previous competitions).
-However, you can share the compiled .o files. - Do not wait till the last minute to submit your player.
-When there are lots of submissions at the same time, it will take longer for the server to run the matches, and it might be too late! - Most of the game parameters (number of rounds, ...) will not change, but if your strategy can adjust to them, you will be extra-safe in case some changes are needed. - You can submit new versions of your program at any time. - If you create your own board for the game, send it to us before the competition starts and maybe we will include it! - And again: Keep your code simple, build often, test often.
+- You can submit new versions of your program at any time. - If you create your own board for the game, send it to us before the competition starts and maybe we will include it! - And again: Keep your code simple, build often, test often.
 Or you will regret.